-- 2) the cleaning is undertaken in a Coastal Commercial Zone, a Marina Zone, or within 50 metres of a Mooring Zone (refer I Maps | Ngā mahere matawhenua), or in a consented grid, and - 3) the cleaning is not undertaken within 50 metres of a Significant Ecological Area (refer I Maps | Ngā mahere matawhenua).
+- 1) the vessel, structure or barge has not been in foreign territorial waters, unless: - a) since arrival in New Zealand it has been removed from the water and cleaned, or - the vessel exceeds either a gross tonnage of 500 or 50m in length and since arrival in New Zealand it has been cleaned to a level of fouling no greater than a slime layer and/or goose barnacles; and - 2) the cleaning is undertaken in a Coastal Commercial Zone, a Marina Zone, or within 100 metres of a Mooring Zone (refer I Maps | Ngā mahere matawhenua), or in a consented grid, and - 3) the cleaning is not undertaken within 50 metres of a Significant Ecological Area (refer I Maps | Ngā mahere matawhenua).

-- 1) Measures to avoid introduction or spread of marine pests. - 2) The method used to carry out the activity. - 3) Effects on coastal processes in the vicinity of the site. - 4) The timing of the activity in relation to tides, seasons or other activities. - 5) Effects of disturbance, deposition and discharge associated with the activity. - 6) Effects on indigenous biodiversity and aquatic ecosystem health. - 7) Navigation and safety (including notification to the Regional Council's Harbourmaster and Maritime New Zealand). - 8) Capture and removal of fouling and anti-fouling debris.
+- 1) Measures to avoid introduction or spread of marine pests, such as capture of fouling. - The method used to carry out the activity. - 3) Effects on coastal processes in the vicinity of the site. - 4) The timing of the activity in relation to tides, seasons or other activities. - 5) Effects of disturbance, deposition and discharge associated with the activity, such as effects of antifouling debris. - 6) Effects on aquatic ecosystem health and indigenous biodiversity. - 7) Navigation and safety (including notification to the Regional Council's Harbourmaster and Maritime New Zealand).